mdanialzadeh/mastermindtsa/README.md

 Project Layout:

-1Using Recoil.js to create atoms that controll global statmanagment i based the main component around a screen controller to change what is displayed on the screen aswell as how different components are rendered.
+1. Using Recoil.js to create atoms that controll global statmanagment i based the main component around a screen controller to change what is displayed on the screen aswell as how different components are rendered.

 2. when the game board is loaded the global game state becomes newgame and fetches a new number for the computer secret answer.

 3. in the gameplay component the ui buttons for each color are presented and as they are chosed set to a use state value for the current round. because recoil allows for global state managment i was able to dynamically represent the choices on the game log through another component.

 4. when the round is submitted the players answer is compared to the computers secret and evaluates into three different values:
   - Correct: pegs in the correct position and color
   - matched: pegs in the wrong possition but right color
   - missed: incorrect possition and color

 5. the values are passed into another atom call round log that takes the values and stores them in the log as well as passes the information to the results log that which in turn renders the results section for each round.

 6. the game continues for 10 round or untill the correct answer is submitted.